meetdave3/angular-node-typescript-boiler/README.md

 ## Production Build

-Run `npm run build:ssr && npm run serve:ssr` to build the project
+Run `npm run build:prerender && npm run serve:ssr` to build the project

 Compiles the boiler application and spins up a Node Express to serve the Boiler Universal application on http://localhost:3015